Zanne-Lab/allanlab/_pages/home.md

 ---
 title: "Zanne Lab - Home"
 layout: homelay
-excerpt: "Zanne Lab at George Washington University."
+excerpt: "Zanne Lab at University of Miami."
 sitemap: false
 permalink: /
 ---

-**WEBSITE UNDER CONSTRUCTION**

 Our research group focuses on ecological, evolutionary, and biogeographic determinants of species distributions.
 We do this by measuring physiological, morphological, and anatomical functional traits across many species.
-We are located at the [Department of Biological Sciences at George Washington University](https://biology.columbian.gwu.edu/) in Washington, DC.
+We are located at the [Department of Biology at the University of Miami](https://biology.as.miami.edu/) in Coral Gables, FL.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->